ibrianfrancisco/mancala/README.md

 # Mancala

 ### Description
-Wanted to create a game with Vanilla JavaScript after doing JavaScript30
+Wanted to create a game with Vanilla JavaScript after doing JavaScript30.
+Currently working on capturing marbles

 ### Technologies Used

 - HTML5
 - CSS3
-- JavaScipt
+- JavaScript

 ### Getting Started
 - You can play the game [here](https://ibrianfrancisco.github.io/mancala/)